arogozhnikov/python3_with_pleasure/README.md

 ## Better paths handling

-`pathlib` is a default module in python3.
-Use it to avoid tons of `os.path.join`s:
+`pathlib` is a default module in python3, that helps you to avoid tons of `os.path.join`s:

 ```python
 from pathlib import Path